Skip to content

 The mentality underneath the method

 The sequence is fixed precisely so that judgment is spent on evidence, not on deciding where to look.
 It removes the panic from the room: everyone knows the next step is a check, not a gamble.
 And it protects the account from its own operators, because the most damaging thing that can happen after a drop is rarely the drop itself.
 It is the flurry of unrecorded, unmeasured changes made in response.
 Diagnose in order.
 Change one thing.
 Write down what you learned.
-That is the whole method, and it outperforms improvisation every single time.
+That is the whole method, and it is more reliable than improvisation when the pressure is on.

-Written by The ADSRUNNER team.
+Written by , founder, adsrunner.
 If this resonated and you want to apply it to your own account, you can book a strategy call or run a free audit.

 Want this kind of thinking on your account?